Easy baked pike recipe. Learn how to cook fresh pike with vegetables and wine. The recipe includes instructions on how to scale the fish.

 - You will only need four large pieces of fish for four servings.

-- However, if you have a whole fish, there will be more slices you will be able to cut.
-Either baked them all with the veggies or save for making another dish.
+- However, if you have a whole fish, you can cut more slices.
+Either bake them all with the veggies or save them for another dish.

 - You can also freeze the leftover slices.